banjocat/alexa-fun/README.md

 Trying out alexa skills

 #### What does it do?
 It is a working skill.
-That I used to give my wife a laugh.
+That I use to give my wife a laugh.